 In 2013, I self-published His Last Trip: An Irish-American Story, a biography of my emigrant grandfather, who died 18 years before I was born.
 The 213-page book also explores Kerry’s Lartigue monorail; Ireland’s struggle for independence; the streetcar system and social conditions of Pittsburgh before World War II; and Catholic culture and religious practices in Ireland and the U.S. during the late 19th & early 20th century.

-I am most interested in the people and history of Ireland since the Famine, especially in Kerry, and the impact of the Irish in America.
-I am particularly interested in the Land War period and the operations of the Lartigue monorail between Listowel and Ballybunion, 1888 to 1924.
+I am interested in the social and political history of Ireland since the Famine, especially in Kerry, and the impact of the Irish in America.
+I have focused many of my historical investigations on the Land War period.

 In the past, some of my journalism work overlapped with the production of this blog, including stories that I wrote for Business Journal publications in Tampa and Washington.
 Today, the blog is independent of my work at the American Road & Transportation Builders Association.
 Opinions are my own.